kahlertfr/depth-aware-motion-deblurring/docs/chapters/blur-basics.rst

 Blur as Convolution
 +++++++++++++++++++

+The blurred image *B* of a flat scene can be expressed as a convolution of a sharp (latent) image *I* of this scene with a blur kernel *k*.
+Such that each pixel of the scene is blurred with the same spatially-invariant blur kernel.
+Some noise *n* have to be taken into account due camera related noise such as read-out noise and shot noise.
+Although the noise is often neglected due to simplification.

-The result of such shift-invariant blur can be expressed in the following equation:
+This blur can be expressed by the following equation:

 .. math:: :numbered:

     B = I \otimes k + n

-Where *B* is the observation, *I* is the latent (sharp) image convolved with a blur kernel *k* and *n* is additive noise.
-If the scene has different depths than there is a blur kernel for each depth layer :cite:`Xu2012`.
+If the scene is not flat but has different depths than there is a blur kernel :math:`k^z` for each depth *z* thus this is a spatially-variant kernel.

 The blur kernel is also known as point spread function (PSF) which describes how an idealized point-shaped object is mapped through a system.
 So we can use it to describe the movement of a point on the image plane.
+The figure :ref:`psf-exp` shows a convolution of a flat scene with a typical hand-shake blur kernel.

 .. raw:: LaTex